Camiling/jointGHS/README.md

 list of data matrices for which separate graphs are to be inferred, and shares edge wise information between them through a common edge-specific latent variable.
-The resulting method captures what is common between the networks while preserving their differences, and can be ued agnostically for any level of similarity between the networks.
+The resulting method captures what is common between the networks while preserving their differences, and can be used agnostically for any level of similarity between the networks.

 ## Installation